MalarvizhiK/predict-band-progression/README.md

 #### Steps to push the application to IBM Cloud

-The application is deployed as an app manifest by following the below document:
+The application is deployed with app manifest by following the below document:
 https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html

 1. Login to IBM Cloud.